zettix/gjkj/README.txt

 GJK Implementation in Java

+Status: INCOMPLETE

-GJK is the Gilbert Johnson Keethiri Collision Detection Algorithm.
+GJK is the Gilbert Johnson Keerthi Collision Detection Algorithm.
-In short, a clever decomposition of the dot product to see if two convex hulls, when combined in Minkowski sum, contain the origin.
+In short, a clever decomposition of the dot product to see if two convex hulls, when combined in Minkowski Sum, contain the origin.

 Usage: